techscouter/semantic-xr/semanticXrInstructions.md

 * `descriptions` : short descriptions of different aspects of the reality's 3D scene
   * `reality` : description of the reality type (game, movie etc.)
   * `scene` : description of the scene in general at id.realityInstanceTimestamp point in time.
   * `frame` : description of the very specific frame that is shown at id.realityInstanceTimestamp point in time.
+The frame description could be created algorithmically using rules to generate the frame description based on other Semantic-XR fields (like forming a sentence based on horizontal positions and/or distances of the different visible entities).
+Alternatively the frame description could also be created using AI based on the image and other fields like semanticLevelOfDetail.

 * `Instructions`
   * `reality` : for example, a summary of how to play the game.